jsowndharya/PDFtoCSV/README.md

 # Read the specified page from the PDF
 dfs = tabula.read_pdf(pdf_path, pages=2, multiple_tables=True)

-Example
-Given a PDF file located at C:/Users/sownd/Desktop/Python/ast_sci_data_tables_sample.pdf, this script will extract the second table found on page 2 and save it as a CSV file at C:/Users/sownd/Desktop/Python/table1.csv.

 Notes
+Make sure the PDF file path and CSV output path are correct and accessible.
-The script assumes the PDF contains multiple tables on the specified page.
+This script assumes there are multiple tables on the specified PDF page.
+If not, it will notify you of the issue.
-Modify the pages parameter if you need to read a different page.
-Ensure the paths to the PDF and CSV files are valid and accessible.